scheerio/slack-links-site-generator/README.md

 ## Instructions to Generate Your Own Slack Links Site

-1. Clone this repo.
+1. Fork this repo.
 Also, make sure you have Python on your machine.
 2. Manually export data from your Slack organization.
 It will come in the form of a zip file.
 When you unzip this, it will be a folder of folders, each of those folders corresponding to a channel (e.g., if the Slack organization has a channel called #random, you will see a folder called random).
 Within each of those folders there will be a bunch of json files.
 Here's an example!

 <p align="center">